geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 where the only change to the problem before is the elliptical shape of the trust region.
-There are ways to express the solution to this problem using the elliptical bounds, but a much simpler alternative is to perform a coordinate transform such that are now working in a _scaled_ coordinate system for the steps.
+There are ways to express the solution to this problem using the elliptical bounds, but a much simpler alternative is to perform a coordinate transform such that we are now working in a _scaled_ coordinate system for the steps.

 $$\boldsymbol{\widetilde{p}} = \boldsymbol{D p}. \tag{17} \label{scaled-p}$$